ccoenraets/forcejs/README.md

 ## Modular

-ForceJS is built in a modular fashion.
+ForceJS is built on a modular architecture.
 It currently includes two modules:

 - **forcejs/oauth**: A module that makes it easy to authenticate with Salesforce using the OAuth User Agent workflow
 - **forcejs/data**: A module that makes it easy to access data through the Salesforce APIs

 forcejs/oauth and forcejs/service are typically used together in an application, but you can use them separately.
-For example, you could use **forcejs/oauth** by itself if all your application needs is a Salesforce access token (Lightning Out use cases).
-Similarly, you could use **forcejs/data** by itself if you already have an access token and all you need is a simple library to access the Salesforce APIs.
+For example, you could use **forcejs/oauth** by itself if all you need is a Salesforce access token (Lightning Out use cases).
+Similarly, you could use **forcejs/data** by itself if you already have an access token, and all you need is a simple library to access the Salesforce APIs.

 ## Build Process

 Because current browsers don't yet support all the ECMAScript 6 features, you need to use a build tool to compile (transpile) your ECMAScript 6 code to ECMAScript 5 compatible code, and provide the module loading infrastructure.
 Webpack, Browserify, and Rollup are popular options.
 Webpack instructions are provided in the Quick Start sections below.
+Frameworks like React, Angular 2, and Ionic 2 already come with a build process.
+If you are using these frameworks, no additional step is necessary.

 ## Browser and Cordova Abstraction